 3. Assessment and Analysis

 Situational analysis is an important step in ensuring a successful program and should be done during the preparedness stage to inform the country Emergency Preparedness Plan and future responses.
-When considering CTP, a situational analysis should include:
+When considering CVA, a situational analysis should include: